DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/teacher-training-subjects.md

 <a href="https://www.find-postgraduate-teacher-training.service.gov.uk/results?age_group=secondary&applications_open=true&can_sponsor_visa=false&has_vacancies=true&l=2&subjects%5B%5D=P1&visa_status=false">Find philosophy teacher training courses</a>.

-## Physical education (P.E)
+## Physical education (PE)

-As a P.E teacher you'll help pupils to develop motor skills and an interest for physical activity and fitness.
+As a PE teacher you'll help pupils to develop motor skills and an interest for physical activity and fitness.

-You can <a href="https://www.thenational.academy/teachers/programmes/physical-education-secondary-ks3-l/units">explore what teaching a P.E lesson could look like</a>.
+You can <a href="https://www.thenational.academy/teachers/programmes/physical-education-secondary-ks3-l/units">explore what teaching a PE lesson could look like</a>.

 <a href="https://www.find-postgraduate-teacher-training.service.gov.uk/results?age_group=secondary&applications_open=true&can_sponsor_visa=false&has_vacancies=true&l=2&subjects%5B%5D=C6&visa_status=false">Find physical education teacher training courses</a>.

 ## Physical education with an EBacc subject

-You'll be able to teach P.E teacher and another subject from: English, maths, history, languages or geography.
+You'll be able to teach PE and another subject from: English, maths, history, languages or geography.

 <a href="https://www.find-postgraduate-teacher-training.service.gov.uk/results?age_group=secondary&applications_open=true&can_sponsor_visa=false&has_vacancies=true&l=2&subjects%5B%5D=C7&visa_status=false">Find physical education with an EBacc subject teacher training courses</a>.

 ## Physics

-<a href="/is-teaching-right-for-me/physics">You can learn more about teaching physics</a>.
+As a physics teacher you'll teach pupils about the concepts used to understand how the universe works. <a href="/is-teaching-right-for-me/physics">You can learn more about teaching physics</a>.

 <a href="https://getintoteaching.education.gov.uk/funding-and-support/scholarships-and-bursaries?funding_widget%5Bsubject%5D=physics&button=#funding-widget">Tax-free scholarships of £30,000 and bursaries of £28,000 are available for eligible trainee physics teachers</a>.